 The Borneo Explorer tour begins in Sandakan and finishes in Kota Kinabalu.
 Most people take an international flight to Kuala Lumpur where you can take a connecting flight to Sandkan to start the tour.
 Flights are several scheduled flights a day from Kuala Lumpur to Sandakan with Malaysian Airlines and Air Asia.
 Likewise, there are regular flights from Kota Kinabalu back to Kuala Lumpur.

-Borneo is a diverse island full to the brim of the world’s best, most and only.
-Teeming with rare and unusual wildlife, scenic hiking in lush rainforests, and epic sunsets on tranquil beaches, this tropical destination is totally deserving of a place on your Bucket List.
+- Borneo is a diverse island full to the brim of the world’s best, most and only.
+Teeming with rare and unusual wildlife, scenic hiking in lush rainforests, and epic sunsets on tranquil beaches, here are 6 reasons to put Borneo on your travel Bucket List.